skylarstein/node-passport-social-auth/README.md

 #Top Secret Stuff

-Passport social authentication strategies require client keys/secrets/ids for each desired service.
-The MongoDB connect URL also required (with credentials).
+Passport social authentication strategies require client keys/secrets/ids for each desired service as well as the base URL of your application for the auth callback.

-These aren't the sort of things to incldue in source control so I'm supplying these values via environment variables.
-For Heroku deployments these would be defined as config vars.
-For local instances and perhaps elsewhere, create a '.env' file at the root of the project.
-This file is included in .gitignore.
+These aren't the sort of things to include in source control so I'm supplying these values via environment variables.
+Define these configuration variables in your runtime environment or for local use define them within a .env file at the root of the project.
+The .env file is included in .gitignore.

-An example .env follows.
-Note that BASE_URL is required since a complete callback URL must be provided to the Passport authentication strategies.
+#### Running on localhost

+Some social authentication strategies allow you to configure "localhost" in the auth callback URL, others do not.
+To run this project on your local machine, define the URL hostname as either your local hostname or give yourself a name in your hosts file: "127.0.0.1 myapp.dev"

+#### Example configuration variables / .env file
 ```
 MONGODB_CONNECT_URL=mongodb://user:password@server:port/db
 SESSION_SECRET=superamazingsecretkey